Back to Blog

 Prompt users to leave reviews.
 A simple in-app message after someone has used the extension for a few days can work well.
 Keep it polite and do not pressure users.

 Respond to reviews too.
 Thank people for positive feedback and address concerns in negative ones.
 This shows both users and Google that you care about your product.
+For a complete guide to earning more reviews, see how to get your first 100 Chrome extension users in 7 days.

 Drive Early Installs